nice-digital/nice-design-system/components/breadcrumbs.md

 ---
 layout: sidebar
 title: Breadcrumbs
+description: Secondary navigation scheme that reveals the users location
 ---

 A breadcrumb trail is a secondary navigation, that displays as a series of links, situated below the header.
 It helps identify where the user is, and the navigation they took to get to their current point.